 The Quality Assurance Unit of DHS/DDS monitors quality of services provided and monitors the satisfaction of the persons served.
-The OHCA audits the plans of care to ensure services are being provided in the manner required by policy.
+OHCA audits member plans of care on an as needed basis, with a referral, to ensure waiver services are provided in the manner required by policy.